How to Start Watercolor Painting as a Beginner

 A Comfortable Way to Begin

-To support beginners who want the simplest possible starting point, I created a short printable guide designed to walk you through the very first steps — without rushing or overcomplicating things.
+To support absolute beginners who want the simplest possible starting point, I created Easy Watercolor First Steps for Beginners — a free printable guide designed to walk you through the very first steps of painting at your own pace.

-Easy Watercolor First Steps for Beginners offers a simplified, beginner-friendly way to start painting through small exercises and easy, playful prompts.
+👉 Easy Watercolor First Steps for Beginners offers a simplified, beginner-friendly way to start painting through small exercises and easy, playful prompts.

 If you make one mark today, that counts.